Operator Growth in Disordered Spin Chains: Indications for the Absence of Many-Body Localization: The XXZ model with (quasi-)random fields

 \subsubsection{Many-body localization}

-From the perspective of operator spreading, localization in a many-body system is thus an extremely challenging requirement.
-In a graph with an equal number of edges at each level as realized in a non-interacting model, see Fig.~\ref{Fig_nonint_nodes}, it is easy to see---at least in the limit of large disorder---how the norm of terms with support on only a few sites can dominate the total norm.
+\ch{Based on this graph representation, it is obvious that a strict exponential localization of operators in a many-body system is thus an extremely challenging requirement.} In a graph with an equal number of edges at each level as realized in a non-interacting model, see Fig.~\ref{Fig_nonint_nodes}, it is easy to see---at least in the limit of large disorder---how the norm of terms with support on only a few sites can dominate the total norm.
 The exponential growth of edges in the interacting case (see Fig.~\ref{Graph_interacting}), on the other hand, suggests that the total norm for large $k$ will be entirely dominated by terms with support on many lattice sites.
 I.e., a local operator is generically expected to delocalize.
 This aspect also makes it difficult to see how a perturbative construction of local integrals of motion can be arranged.
-This is a point which seems to have not been sufficiently appreciated in Ref.~\cite{Imbrie2016,ImbrieMBL} where such a construction was suggested.
+This is a point which seems to have not been sufficiently appreciated in Refs.~\cite{Imbrie2016,ImbrieMBL} where such a construction was suggested.
 We will get back to this point in Sec.~\ref{Sec_SW}.
-The only way a local operator can avoid to spread through the entire system in the many-body case thus seems to be intricate interference effects between the exponentially many different paths in the graph Fig.~\ref{Graph_interacting}.
-We cannot prove that such interference effects do not exist.
-Instead, we will consider data from symbolic computations up to order $k=16$ and show that there is no evidence for localization.
-We note that at order $k$, we are considering operators which are spread over $2k+1$ sites in the lattice.
+The only way a local operator can avoid to spread through the entire system in the many-body case thus seems to be intricate interference effects between the exponentially many different paths in the graph, Fig.~\ref{Graph_interacting}. \js{While such fine-tuned destructive interference seems implausible as a generic mechanism for many-body localization we cannot, in general, show that such effects do not exist.
+We note, however, that for the transverse Ising chain with random fields---the model considered in the proof of MBL in Refs.~\cite{Imbrie2016,ImbrieMBL}---a gauge can be defined such that the commutator has a stoquastic-type property \cite{Cao}.
+I.e., all terms in the commutator in this gauge have a positive amplitude.
+For this model, interference effects as a mechanism for localization are thus strictly excluded \ch{and we have shown in Sec.~\ref{localization} that the almost factorial norm growth is indeed incompatible with exponential localization}.
+For the Heisenberg model considered here, such a gauge does not exist.
+We will instead consider data from symbolic computations up to order $k=16$ and show that there is no evidence for destructive interference effects and a corresponding localization. \ch{The data are consistent with a stronger than exponential norm growth.}} We note that at order $k$, we are considering operators which are spread over $2k+1$ sites in the lattice.
 I.e., at order $k=16$ we are dealing effectively with a chain of $33$ lattice sites which is well beyond what is possible in exact diagonalizations.
 We will also consider disorder strengths up to $D=25$ which is much larger than the critical values which have been suggested in the past \cite{PalHuse,Luitz1,Luitz2,MorningstarHuse}.